The math doesn’t add up (and it never will)

 Why the weekly sync matters

 The 20-minute weekly sync is the single highest-leverage time investment for dual-income families.
-Research on successful dual-career couples shows that weekly planning sessions reduce coordination conflicts by 57% [8].
+Research on dual-career couples shows that collaborative decision-making strategies around work-family tradeoffs are linked to higher marital satisfaction [8].

 What to cover in 20 minutes